 Catheter Breakage

 Defective port catheters may be made of materials that are not up to the task.
 When substandard parts are used in a port catheter, they may be prone to breakage.
 Tiny pieces of the catheter may break off, ending up in the heart or circulatory system of the consumer.
-This can kill them outright or require emergency surgery.
+This has potential to cause death or require emergency surgery.

 Breakage can make catheter removal a complicated procedure.
-If you have had complications from the removal of your catheter device, then you should contact Holman Schiavone Law, LLC for a free consultation so that we can review your case.
+If you have had complications from the removal of your catheter device, then you should contact Holman Schiavone, LLC for a free consultation so that we can review your case.

 Catheter Infection